 Whatever produces the desired results and is within a budget is obviously the choice to make.

-If you intend to make observations, for example, from inside a motor vehicle or inside a building, thermal imaging will not "see" through glass windows, while image intensifying can be used but with somewhat reduced performance.
+If you intend to make observations, for example, from inside a motor vehicle or inside a building, thermal imaging will not "see" through glass windows, while image intensifying can be used but with a reduction in performance.

 Having said that, a "hot" target completely covered by an object which prevents any heat being radiated, will not be seen with thermal imaging either.

-An example situation to consider for instance, even a medium sized animal in a “clear” paddock with long but not excessively so, grass, at 100 – 200 M thermal imaging will clearly indicate a “target” is there, even partially obscured by the thick grass, and although you may not see enough of it above the grass to properly identify what it is, you will know it is there.
+A situation to consider, for instance, even a medium sized animal in a “clear” paddock with average pasture, at 100 – 200 +M, thermal imaging will clearly indicate a “target” is there, even partially obscured by grass or shadows, you may not see enough of it to properly identify what it is, but you will know it is there.

-Changing from thermal to image intensifying NV, even Gen 3, the "target" will tend to blend into the shadows and shapes in the grass and be difficult to even see, although it is widely accepted that this type of equipment will (supposedly) provide better definition of the target than thermal.
+Changing from thermal for spotting to an image intensifying NV scope to shoot, a common suggestion, even with Gen 3, the "target" will tend to blend into the shadows and shapes in the grass and can be difficult to even see, (unless it is a high contrast target), even though it is widely accepted that this type of equipment will (supposedly) provide better definition of the target than thermal.

-* Photonis have now released a "G4" tube (not "Gen 4") which has some improved specifications.
-Basically the improvement is better signal to noise ratio and a slight improvement to average lp / mm.
+* Photonis have now released a "4G" tube (not "Gen 4") which has some modified specifications over their XR5 tubes.
+Basically the XR5 has better signal to noise ratio and an improvement to average lp / mm over "normal" Gen 2.
 There is also slight improvement to the EBI.
-Unfortunately the light amplification is still reasonably low compared to current Gen 3 tubes.
-In my opinion it will not provide a casual user any real benefit for the extra money.
+Unfortunately the light amplification is still low (Gen 2 level).
+The 4G has the ability to use a longer wave IR.
+In my opinion it will not provide any real benefit to most users for the extra money required.